Epidemiology of leprosy

 New case of leprosy in 2016.

 Disability-adjusted life year for leprosy per 100,000 inhabitants in 2004.

 Worldwide, two to three million people are estimated to be permanently disabled because of leprosy.
 India has the greatest number of cases, with Brazil second and Indonesia third.

-In 1999, the world incidence of Hansen's disease was estimated to be 640,000.
+In 1999, the world incidence of leprosy, also known as Hansen's disease, was estimated to be 640,000.
 In 2000, 738,284 new cases were identified.
-In 2000, the World Health Organization (WHO) listed 91 countries in which Hansen's disease is endemic.
+In 2000, the World Health Organization (WHO) listed 91 countries in which leprosy is endemic.
 India, Myanmar and Nepal contained 70% of cases.
 India reports over 50% of the world's leprosy cases.
-In 2002, 763,917 new cases were detected worldwide, and in that year the WHO listed India, Brazil, Madagascar, Mozambique, Tanzania and Nepal as having 90% of Hansen's disease cases.
+In 2002, 763,917 new cases were detected worldwide, and in that year the WHO listed India, Brazil, Madagascar, Mozambique, Tanzania and Nepal as having 90% of leprosy cases.

 According to recent figures from the WHO, 208,619 new cases of leprosy were reported in 2018 from 127 countries.
 A total of 16,000 new child cases were detected in 2018.

-In the United States, Hansen's disease is tracked by the Centers for Disease Control and Prevention (CDC), with a total of 92 cases being reported in 2002.
+In the United States, leprosy is tracked by the Centers for Disease Control and Prevention (CDC), with a total of 92 cases being reported in 2002.
 Although the number of cases worldwide continues to fall, pockets of high prevalence continue in certain areas such as Brazil, South Asia (India, Nepal), some parts of Africa (Tanzania, Madagascar, Mozambique) and the western Pacific.